bernard1997/SC5010-group-project/README.md

 ## Description of the various notebooks
 ### Timeseries analysis and clustering
-* From the time series dataframe, we used diabetes prevalence rate in 2010,2011,2015,2017,2019,2021 as an input into the Minisom algorithm
+* From the time series dataframe, we used diabetes prevalence rate in 2010,2011,2015,2017,2019,2021 as an input into the Minisom algorithm.
+The diabetes prevalence rate was obtained from IDF (International Diabetes foundation) and World Bank.
 * MiniSom reduces the dimensionality of the input data into a 2D graph.
 Next, the algorithm clusters the trend of the diabetes prevalence rate.
 * From each cluster, the mean distance between the inputs was output as a 'red' line trend in the 2D graphs.
 * The countries' diabetes prevalence trend was clustered based on the shortest Euclidean distance from its closest nodes